 Direct premiums written are premiums collected by an insurer from policyholders.
 They are a measure of how large a book of business each company has in a particular market.
-Direct premiums written by property and casualty insurers in 2013 totaled $477 billion.
-Source: ISO, a Verisk Analytics company
+Direct premiums written by property and casualty insurers in 2018 totaled $618 billion.
+Source: Insurance Information Institute

 Here's how the Rocky Mountain Region stacks up:

 - New Mexico: $3.5 billion

 - Utah: $5 billion

 - Wyoming: $1.2 billion